Physiotherapy for Plantar Fasciitis

 Using physiotherapy treatments, most people with plantar fasciitis can see improvements within a few weeks or months.
 The majority of people will be fully recovered in 7-9 months.
 The key to effective plantar fasciitis treatment is determining the stage of recovery the condition is in and tailoring treatment to encourage repair.

-Physiotherapy treatment effectively relieves the pain of plantar fasciitis, and the sooner we can provide treatment, the sooner we can relieve your pain.
+Plantar fasciitis physiotherapy effectively relieves pain, and the sooner we can provide treatment, the sooner we can relieve your symptoms.

 How do I permanently get rid of plantar fasciitis?

-• Get evaluated by an experienced physiotherapist and start a treatment plan.
+• Get evaluated by an experienced physiotherapist and start a plantar fasciitis physiotherapy treatment plan.

 • Reduce strain on the tissue as needed, and allow enough time to heal between strenuous activities or treatments.